kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/18-optimistic-ui.md

     // MORE CODE
 ```

-## Test by adding one more Genealogy using the AddGenealogy page form
+## Test by adding one more cologne using the Addcologne page form
 * You will see `InMemoryCache`
-* Has an object called `data` with all the **NEWLY** created fields within the genealogy
+* Has an object called `data` with all the **NEWLY** created fields within the cologne

 ### What is the purpose of this?
 * When we want to update a query manually we
-* We have access to all the data from the queries we performed so we will use this to manually add the current genealogy to it
+* We have access to all the data from the queries we performed so we will use this to manually add the current cologne to it

 ### cache.readQuery()
 * Reads a graphql query from the `ROOT_QUERY` **id**